paul-boegelsack/babylonjs-rts-selection/README.md

-# babylonjs-project-template
+# babylon-rts-selection
-Can be used to setup babylonjs projects.
+Can be used to select meshes, like in an RTS-Game.